thewtex/thesis/introduction/background_and_significance.rst

 are emitted radially as the transducer is mechanically rotated or electronically steered.
 The high frequencies in IVUS, from 20 MHz to 60 MHz, provide higher resolution images but lower penetration, and it is more common to find it applied to coronary arteries.
-Shapo et al reported IVUS strain measurements *in vivo* where strain was incurred with an angioplasty balloon [Shapo1996]_.
+Shapo et al. reported IVUS strain measurements *in vivo* where strain was incurred with an angioplasty balloon [Shapo1996]_.
 De Korte reported on strain measurements with IVUS on tissue-mimicking phantoms by performing one-dimensional correlation with peak interpolation [deKorte1997]_.
 Adaptive and iterative estimation of local scaling factors has been added to simple one-dimensional cross-correlation techniques [Brusseau2001]_.
-Two dimensional correlation windows were utilized by Shapo et al [Shapo1996]_ and Ryan and Foster [Ryan1997]_, with phase sensitive analysis and phase insensitive analysis performed by the former and latter.
+Two dimensional correlation windows were utilized by Shapo et al. [Shapo1996]_ and Ryan and Foster [Ryan1997]_, with phase sensitive analysis and phase insensitive analysis performed by the former and latter.
 Maurice et al. applied his motion tracking algorithm, the Lagrangian speckle model estimator (LSME)